grindsa/acme2certifier/docs/vault.md

 ## Passing a vault-role from client to server

-acme2certifier supports the the [Automated Certificate Management Environment (ACME) Profiles Extension draft](acme_profiling.md) allowing an acme-client to specify a `vault-role` parameter to be submitted to the CA server.
+acme2certifier supports the [Automated Certificate Management Environment (ACME) Profiles Extension draft](acme_profiling.md), allowing an acme-client to specify a `vault-role` parameter to be submitted to the CA server.

 The list of supported profiles must be configured in `acme_srv.cfg`